qpdf/qpdf/README.md

 # Crypto providers

-As of version 9.1.0, qpdf can use different crypto implementations.
+qpdf can use different crypto implementations.
 These can be selected at compile time or at runtime.
-The native crypto implementations that were used in all versions prior to 9.1.0 are still present and enabled by default.
+The native crypto implementations that were used in all versions prior to 9.1.0 are still present, but they are not built into qpdf by default if any external providers are available at build time.

-Initially, the following providers are available:
+The following providers are available:
+* `gnutls`: an implementation that uses the GnuTLS library to provide crypto; causes libqpdf to link with the GnuTLS library
+* `openssl`: an implementation that can use the OpenSSL (or BoringSSL) libraries to provide crypto; causes libqpdf to link with the OpenSSL library
 * `native`: a native implementation where all the source is embedded in qpdf and no external dependencies are required
-* `openssl`: an implementation that can use the OpenSSL (or BoringSSL) libraries to provide crypto; causes libqpdf to link with the OpenSSL library
-* `gnutls`: an implementation that uses the GnuTLS library to provide crypto; causes libqpdf to link with the GnuTLS library

-The default behavior is for ./configure to discover which other crypto providers can be supported based on available external libraries, to build all available crypto providers, and to use an external provider as the default over the native one.
-This behavior can be changed with the following flags to ./configure:
+The default behavior is for cmake to discover which other crypto providers can be supported based on available external libraries, to build all available external crypto providers, and to use an external provider as the default over the native one.
+By default, the native crypto provider will be used only if no external providers are available.
+This behavior can be changed with various cmake options as [described in the manual](https://qpdf.readthedocs.io/en/latest/installation.html#build-time-crypto-selection).

-* `--enable-crypto-x` -- (where `x` is a supported crypto provider): enable the `x` crypto provider, requiring any external dependencies it needs
-* `--disable-crypto-x` -- disable the `x` provider, and do not link against its dependencies even if they are available
-* `--with-default-crypto=x` -- make `x` the default provider even if a higher priority one is available
-* `--disable-implicit-crypto` -- only build crypto providers that are explicitly requested with an `--enable-crypto-x` option

-For example, if you want to guarantee that the GnuTLS crypto provider is used, you could run ./configure with `--enable-crypto-gnutls --disable-implicit-crypto`.

-Please see the section on crypto providers in the manual for more details.

 ## Note about weak cryptographic algorithms